annekegh/tistools/README.md

 ## Overview

-`TISTOOLS` is a Python program that extracts the information from the output of TIS or RETIS simulations performed with the program PyRETIS (see [www.pyretis.org](http://www.pyretis.org)).
+`TISTOOLS` is a Python program that extracts the information from the output of TIS or RETIS simulations performed with the program PyRETIS (see [www.pyretis.org](http://www.pyretis.org)) or programs with the PyRETIS output file format.
 It can be used to assess the statistics of the path ensembles and those of the order parameter(s).

-**Warning:** The package is in full development and is not (!) well tested nor complete.
-It mainly serves as a working tool while developing new methods.

 ---